 Father in so many ways we are ordinary people like Deborah.
 Encourage us to seek to have the spirit of Deborah.

 The Father has two criteria for service: availability and willingness.
 Only one person measured up to the task at hand, Deborah.
 No man was willing or able to do the job.
-Further, Barak would not go out to war against the enemy without Deborah in the lead.
+Further, Barak would not go to war against the enemy without Deborah in the lead.

 Ancient armies were not coed.
 The leaders were most often strong, dominant male warriors.
 Consider Agamemnon, Alexander, Caesar, or Hannibal.
-The fact that Israel’s all-male army would not go to war without Deborah, was a slap in the face to them.
+The fact that Israel’s all-male army would not go to war without Deborah was a slap in the face to them.
 There was no honor for these men.
 Deborah sought no honor for herself.
-Ultimately the honor and glory belonged to the Father.
+Ultimately the praise and glory belonged to the Father.
 He was the unseen leader of Israel’s army.
 She was only doing the task assigned to her by the Father.

 8 Barak told her, “I will go, but only if you go with me.”